yangshun/tech-interview-handbook/front-end/interview-questions.md

 - https://softwareengineering.stackexchange.com/questions/72569/what-are-the-pros-and-cons-of-coffeescript

-### What tools and techniques do you use debugging JavaScript code?
+### What tools and techniques do you use for debugging JavaScript code?

 - React and Redux
   - [React Devtools](https://github.com/facebook/react-devtools)